jrtorres/Think-NLC-101-Lab/README.md

  1. Click `Natural Language Classifier model` type to bring up the `New Classifier` tooling page where you will be able to create and train a model.
    ![new-nlc-model](docs/images/16.png)

 1. We now need to add the training data.
 The data is structured to be a set of text examples with their associated class label (or multiple class labels).
 These are the labels the model will predict in the future when given text.
-Feel free to open the training data (in the `\data-sets\ folder) to see the structure of the data.
+Feel free to open one of the training data files in the `data-sets` folder of this repo (i.e /data-sets/airbnb/airbnb_categories_smallsubset.csv) to see the structure of the data.
 The first column represents an example piece of text and the subsequent columns represent the label we assign to that text (i.e what we want the model to predict).

 1. On the right hand panel.
 Add the data set to your project by clicking the `Browse` button, browse to where you cloned this repo and then the `data-sets` folder.
-Select the csv file for the data-set you want to use. *Note: For the purposes of this lab, within the data set folder you want to use, only select the files with a `_smallsubset.csv` postfix if they are available.
-These are smaller data sets so that the model will train faster.*
+Select the csv file under the data-set type that you want to use. *Note: For the purposes of this lab, within the data set folder you want to use, only select the files with a `_smallsubset.csv` postfix if they are available.
+These are smaller data sets so that the model will train faster.
+For the lab, suggest you use the `data-sets-airbnb/airbnb_categories_smallsubset.csv` file.*
    ![select-training-csv](docs/images/17.png)

 1. Once the CSV file is uploaded.
 Click on the three button menu and click on **`Add to model`** option.
    ![add-csv-to-model](docs/images/18.png)

-1. You can now give your model a name (i.e 'AirbnbReviewModel') in the top right and then Click on the `Train model` button.
+1. You can now give your model a name (i.e 'AirbnbReviewModel') in the top left and then Click on the `Train model` button on the top right.
 You will be presented with a dialog to specify the language of the model.
 Select `English` and click the **`Train`**button to begin training.
 The model will take several minutes to train (or longer depending on the data set selected).
    ![start-model-training](docs/images/19.png)

 1. You must wait for the model to become 'Available' before you can use it.
 To check the status of the model, and access it after it trains, go to the `Assets` tab of your project.
 Under the `Models` section, you should see the model name you provided when you kicked off the training.
 Click the model name to see the `Overview` tab with metadata about your model.